 Keeping your sanity amidst all this uncertainty can prove difficult, but one thing you shouldn’t do is add to the list by creating a Plumbing Nightmare in your home.

 How do you create a plumbing nightmare?
 The biggest plumbing nightmares are caused when homeowners don’t follow simple steps to protect the piping system and sewer lines connected to their homes.

 Here are 10 Tips to help you avoid a Plumbing Nightmare this month and all year long:

 - Never Pour Grease Down the Sink.
-Grease clogs the pipes and if done repeatedly can completely block wastewater from draining into your sewer lines.
-If this happens then your sink may back up and create a mess in your kitchen.
+Grease clogs the pipes and if done repeatedly can completely block wastewater from draining into your sewer lines, as a result, your sink may back up and create a mess in your kitchen.

 - Avoid Flushable Wipes.
-We know what you are thinking, why would they sell them if they are known to clog toilets?
+We know what you are thinking.
+If they are known to clog toilets, then why are they for sale?
 We have no idea!
-Homes located in cities with older sewer systems, like Seattle and the surrounding areas, often have fragile and crumbling sewer systems that are not adequately built to handle “flushable” wipes.
+Homes located in cities with older sewer systems, like Seattle and the surrounding areas, often have fragile and crumbling sewer systems so they are not adequately built to handle “flushable” wipes.